cfengine/documentation/getting-started/installation.markdown

 ##Specific Requirements

-Click here to complete the [Community](getting-started-installation-community.html) installation.
+Click here to complete the [Community][Installing Community] installation.

-Click here to complete the [Enterprise](getting-started-installation-enterprise.html) installation.
+Click here to complete the [Enterprise][Installing Enterprise] installation.